Outdoor Learning at Gwinear

 John Muir Award

-We have started a fantastic project to work towards the John Muir Award.
+Each year the school runs a John Muir Club with members working towards awards that recognise their involvement with discovery, exploring and conserving wild spaces.
+Over the last two years and for the future to come the club will help conserve four specific wild places.
+First of all our school grounds including the wild border and the wild corridor beside the school.
 Next to our school there is a completely wild corridor of land that has not been explored for many years.
 The members of John Muir Club are very carefully making a pathway into this unknown wild area so that we can find out what lives there.
 We want to look after it as a wild space and think of ourselves as lucky guests.
 Eventually it will become our very own mini nature reserve that visitors will be able to enter as long as they treat the inhabitants with complete respect.
-Follow our photo diary to find out what we discover and share our adventure!
+Alongside the school grounds the club is also involved in surveying and helping to conserve three locations we use for outdoor school: Gwithian Green Nature Reserve, Godrevy beach and Crenver Grove.
+Activities have included tree planting, litter clearing, promoting bio diversity through clearances and making others aware of the value of these areas by creating information boards.
+Throughout the time in the club the children also take part in immersive and reflective activities which help them develop a personal attachment and relationship with the wild spaces they are hoping to preserve.
+The photo journal below gives a snapshot of some of their work.